michhar/anomaly-detect-timeseries/README.md

 # lstm-anomaly-timeseries

-Using an LSTM with Keras for Time Series Data to do Anomaly Detection
+Using an LSTM on synthetic time series data for anomaly detection.

+- [x] Keras (TF backend)
+- [ ] PyTorch